 This program will benefit Criminal Court/District Court practitioners looking to expand their practice to include felony grand jury practice as well as experienced criminal defense attorneys looking to further strengthen their current grand jury practice.

-Andrew M. J. Bernstein is a Partner and Leader of the White-Collar Defense and Investigations Practice at Sichenzia Ross Ference LLP, a full-service corporate, securities, and litigation law firm with offices in New York City and Israel.
+Andrew M. J. Bernstein is a Partner and Chair of the White-Collar Defense and Investigations Practice at Sichenzia Ross Ference LLP, a full-service corporate, securities, and litigation law firm with offices in New York City and Israel.